Jaspersoft/js-ios-sdk/README.md

 Installation
 ------------

-The recommended approach for installing ServerReachability is via the [CocoaPods](http://cocoapods.org/) package manager, as it provides flexible dependency management and dead simple installation.
-For best results, it is recommended that you install via CocoaPods **>= ** usin0.19.1g Git **>= 1.8.0** installed via Homebrew.
+The recommended approach for installing JaspersoftSDK is via the [CocoaPods](http://cocoapods.org/) package manager, as it provides flexible dependency management and dead simple installation.
+For best results, it is recommended that you install via CocoaPods **>= ** 0.19.1g Git **>= 1.8.0** installed via Homebrew.

 ### via CocoaPods